-- a free six-part online live lecture series
+- a free eight-part online live lecture series

 - supported by keynotes from leading Planetary Health experts